ziutek/mymysql/README.md

     db := autorc.New("tcp", "", "127.0.0.1:3306", user, pass, dbname)

-    // Register initilisation command.
-It will be executed after each connect. db.Raw.Register("set names utf8")
+    // Initilisation commands.
+They will be executed after each connect. db.Raw.Register("set names utf8")

     // There is no need to explicity connect to the MySQL server